 Tractors have a long and somewhat neglected history on the canals and were mainly used in London.
 Barge haulage by tractor in other parts of the UK was rare.

 The post-war period saw new tractors introduced, notably the Garner light industrial tractor, with some minor modifications for canal use.
 It had a JAP petrol engine and a centrifugal clutch.
 This tractor seems to have been a successful design as the Garner tractor appears in more photographs than other models and there were examples still to be seen in the mid 1970s.
-There are no known survivors of this one-common type of canal tractor.
+A few models survive in private collections but none are thought to have been those used on canals.
+The Garner tractor was also used in industry and the survivors do not seem to be adapted for canal use.

 In 1959 a new model of tractor was specially designed for canal use by Wickhams of Ware, famous for their railway maintenance vehicles and railcars.
 It had a Lister diesel engine.
 We do not know how many were made but three are thought to have survived.
 One is in the National Waterways Museum, one is in private hands, and one has been restored to original livery and is maintained in working order at London Canal Museum.